JIPRizzo/tobenamed/README.md

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+Created by Klaudia, Benoit, and Jose gtom the [Le Wagon coding bootcamp - batch 69 Copenhagen].

+Service Offering:
+On demand vegan cooking.
+Choose type of meal you are in the mood for, type of chef, enjoy a delicious vegan meal!
+Simples.

+Name: To Be Named